 HOW TO OVERCOME IMPOSTER SYNDROME?

 We all have a list of successes and accomplishments.
 You may discount one success, thinking it’s because of XYZ reason, but what happens when your successes and accomplishments all start to add up to a long list?
 It’s much harder to continue to discount your skills and talents.
-Create your “I DID THIS” list.
+Create your “I DID THIS” list based on what’s true – and what isn’t.

 Know that this is a common humanity